 We ended up doing a ‘soft launch’ of this current website last fall to give some select clients an opportunity to beta test the site and provide valuable feedback.
 We were careful to migrate the existing clients over slowly as to not overwhelm the system or lose any clients.

-There are various different ways you can launch your meal prep delivery business successfully.
+There are various different ways you can launch your meal prep business successfully.

-Here are a few different strategies to get customers excited about your meal prep delivery business.
+Here are a few different strategies to get customers excited about your meal prep business.

 - Build hype with a landing page: you can effectively do this through waiting lists, discounts, countdown timer etc